SBDojo/sushi/README.md

 # Sushi Cards
 Welcome to the South Brunswick CoderDojo sushi card repository!
-In this repo, we store the HTMl source code for our sushi cards, which are then deployed onto [Netlify](https://www.netlify.com/).
+In this repo, we store the HTML source code for our sushi cards, which are then deployed onto [Netlify](https://www.netlify.com/).
 These sushi cards are written using [Notion](https://notion.so) and built with [Loconotion](https://github.com/leoncvlt/loconotion).

 ## Use
 To access our sushi cards, go to our [sushi card website](https://sushi.sbcoderdojo.com).